Kaviya12223/Kaviya12223/README.md

-- 👋 Hi, I’m Kaviya
-- 👀 I’m interested in contributing Projects
-- 🌱 I’m currently learning Computer Science and Engineering
-- 💞️ I’m looking to collaborate on Data Science Devops and Machine Learning Projects
-- 📫 How to reach me LinkedIn"https://www.linkedin.com/in/kaviya-g-670685254/"

 <!---
 Kaviya12223/Kaviya12223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.